kgrimSV/Strange_Visitor/index.md

 ---
 layout: home
-deck: "Does your writing transport readers into a new world?
-Bring Strange Visitor Editing Services along for the journey!"
+deck: "Does your writing transport readers into a new world?"
 image: hero.gif
 ---